asbjornu/developer.swedbankpay.com/payments/card/seamless-view.md

 ## Seamless View Front End

-You need to embed the script source on your site to create a hosted-view in an `iframe`; so that she can enter the credit card details in a secure Swedbank Pay hosted environment.
+You need to embed the script source on your site to create a hosted-view in an `iframe`; so that she can enter the card details in a secure Swedbank Pay hosted environment.
 A simplified integration has these following steps:

 1. Create a container that will contain the Seamless View iframe: `<div